moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 #### Exercise 2: Synthesize Outcomes

-Continuing with your interview syntheses, move on to gathering outcome statements.
+Continuing with your interview syntheses, move on to gathering Outcome Statements.

 1. Parse your notes looking for references to how the Job Performer would measure the success of completing the Main Job.
 Add a sticky for every potential outcome.
 Remove duplicates along the way.
 1. Rewrite each Outcome Statement to ensure it follows [guidance for properly formatted outcome statements](/handbook/product/ux/jobs-to-be-done/#outcomes-how-does-the-job-performer-measure-the-success-of-getting-the-job-done).